zeeduino/arduino-xc/HOWTO.md

 ##### Chip initialization code

-There usually is some sort of chip initialization code that starts up the chip, does some basic setup and then calls the **main()** function. [basicSketch project] contains `src` folder and within that folder there's a `lpcx` folder. the `lpcx` contains all the code that LPCXpressi IDE auto-generated when we created a C++ project.
+There usually is some sort of chip initialization code that starts up the chip, does some basic setup and then calls the **main()** function. [basicSketch project] contains `src` folder and within that folder there's a `lpcx` folder. the `lpcx` contains all the code that LPCXpressi IDE auto-generated when we created the C++ project.

 You may or may not want to look at those files, their content is not relevant for our work here, except for a few pieces.